Even though the summer is coming to a close, there’s still plenty to see and do in Rome.

 If you want some help finding your way around this ancient city, consider taking a free or pay-what-you-wish walking tour.

 There are a few different Rome walking tours which won’t cost you a thing, but they do recommend giving your tour guide a tip at the end for their efforts.

 On these tours you can expect to visit locations such as Piazza Navona, the Pantheon, Castel Sant’Angelo and more.

 NOTE: You can also take a free audio tour from Rick Steves Europe.
 This service provides audio tours in the heart of Rome, Ostia Antica, Trastevere and at free locations such as the Pantheon.

 All of Italy celebrates its heritage during the month of September.
-Rome celebrates this holiday in a variety of ways, but one of the most popular events is night openings at many national heritage sites from September 25th and 26th, 2021.
+Rome celebrates this holiday in a variety of ways, but one of the most popular events are night openings at many national heritage sites on September 24th and 25th, 2002.

 In addition to this, several museums and attractions will require an admission price of only €1 per person.